In this article 15 mistakes to avoid in your next argument:

 “The wisest of the wise may err.” – Aeschylus

-Even though experts are more likely to be right than non-experts, even if all the experts agree:
+Even if all the experts agree:

 “Even if all the experts agree, they may well be mistaken.” – Bertrand Russell